Your shower floor can get grimy from all the bacteria, soaps, and shampoos that you expose it to daily.

 After scrubbing the entire floor, rinse with clean water.
-Use the showerhead and direct the water into the corners to get all of the cleaning solution out.
+Use the showerhead and direct the water into the corners to get all the cleaning solution out.
 Once you’re done, wipe the floor using a cloth.

 How to Remove Tough Stains

-Removing soap scum and watermarks is often difficult, and can make your shower look filthy.
+Removing soap scum and watermarks is often tricky and can make your shower look filthy.
 If you have some white vinegar in the pantry, you can easily use it to cut through the grime.
 Because of the acid in vinegar, it is superb at removing grease and oils.

 Pour a generous amount of vinegar over the stains and allow it to sit for a couple of minutes.
 Then use a sponge or brush to scrub the marks off.
 Rinse once you’re pleased with the results.

 Place a white cloth over the stain and soak it generously in hydrogen peroxide.
-Allow the cloth to stay on the mark overnight and then rinse off and dry with a towel (1).
+Allow the cloth to stay on the mark overnight, and then rinse off and dry with a towel (1).

 Make a paste with equal amounts of baking soda and water.
 Cover the stains and allow it an hour or two to work.
 Scrub using a sponge or brush until the marks give in.
 Then rinse with water and dry the area (2).